 Vaccine Passports: What They Are and What You Need to Know

 We've put together this brief primer on vaccine passports so you can learn the basis and get informed.
 Of course, this is just the beginning of a long journey that is sure to include changes, modifications, and unforeseen hiccups.
-In the meantime, stay close to home and if you must travel – don't forget to wear your mask and respect all recommendations and guidelines along the way.
+No matter what, remember that if you do plan to travel – don't forget to wear your mask and respect all recommendations and guidelines along the way.

 Vaccine Passports in Context

-Newly inaugurated U.S. President Joe Biden didn't waste any time after taking office, working to activate a multi-prong approach to control the COVID-19 pandemic.
-One of his recent executive orders requested government agencies to "assess the feasibility" of connecting vaccination certificates with other relevant documentation, and then developing digitized versions.
+U.S. President Joe Biden didn't waste any time after taking office earlier this year, working to activate a multi-prong approach to control the COVID-19 pandemic.
+One of his first executive orders requested government agencies to "assess the feasibility" of connecting vaccination certificates with other relevant documentation, and then developing digitized versions.

 In Europe, Denmark’s government recently announced that the roll-out of a digital passport that allows citizens to demonstrate they have been vaccinated will be ready in three or four months.